-This depends on how your employer processes your car expenses claim, your reimbursement might be taxed.
+Depending on how your employer processes your car expenses claim, your reimbursement might be taxed.

-If your employer reimburses you only for the work-related expenses that you incurred (for example, fuel, parking, and road tolls), or if they used a standard mileage rate based on your actual business kilometres driven, this reimbursement is almost always tax-free.
+If your employer reimburses you only for the work-related expenses that you incurred (for example, fuel, parking, and road tolls), or if they use a standard cents per km rate based on your actual business kilometres driven, this reimbursement is tax-free.

 If your payment summary from your employer shows that tax was withheld, then your reimbursement was taxed.
 If the payment summary doesn’t withhold any tax, then your reimbursement was tax-free.
 If you are in doubt, you can always ask your employer or accountant for help.